comses/miracle/README.md

 We use [docker compose](https://docs.docker.com/compose/) to organize MIRACLE's components.
 These consist of Docker images for the following:

-* One container for a Django uWSGI application server, Celery, and Redis, all running under supervisord.
-We are aware that [Docker best practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) call for one process per container, but in the interests of expediency and limited development resources we've bundled these all together for the interim.
+* Container for a Django uWSGI application server and Celery running under supervisord.
+We are aware that [Docker best practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) call for one process per container, but in the interests of expediency and limited development resources we've bundled Django and celery together for the interim.
 If you'd like to help split them out, please send us a PR!
 * One container for an nginx reverse proxy
-* One container for a modified version of the [Radiant](https://github.com/vnijs/radiant) business analytics Shiny app
+* Container for a modified version of the [Radiant](https://github.com/vnijs/radiant) business analytics Shiny app
-* One container for [DeployR](https://deployr.revolutionanalytics.com/) that provides our R script execution environment
+* Container for [DeployR](https://deployr.revolutionanalytics.com/) that provides our R script execution environment

 ### First steps

 * [Install the latest version of docker-compose and docker](https://docs.docker.com/compose/install/)
-* Create a local user named 'miracle'.
-In order to handle file permissions on our shared volumes properly, make sure you create the user with a uid of 2000, or set the `MIRACLE_UID` build argument before building the Docker images, e.g., `MIRACLE_UID=2772 sh build.sh`
+* Create a local user named 'comses'.
+In order to handle file permissions on our shared volumes properly, make sure you create the user with a uid of 2000
 * add yourself to the docker group

 ### Local development

 * Copy `development.yml` to `docker-compose.yml`
 * Copy and edit the Django settings files `cp django/miracle/settings/local.py.example django/miracle/settings/local.py`
-* Reload code in the uWSGI server via `touch django/miracle/deploy/uwsgi/miracle.ini` (lightweight) or `docker-compose restart miracle_django_1` (drastic)
+* Running `docker-compose build && docker-compose up django` will start a Django development server on port 8000

 ### Production configuration and deployment

 * Copy `production.yml` to `docker-compose.yml` and edit the relevant environment variables for `MIRACLE_ADMIN`
 * Copy SSL certs and private key into the nginx directory as `server.crt` and `server.key`, respectively

-### Edit secrets
+### Edit secrets manually
 * Set `deployr_pass` and `deployr_pass_admin` in `deployr/addUser.py`
 * Set `DB_PASS` in docker-compose.yml
 * Make sure to mirror these changes to `deployr_pass`, and the postgres database passwords in